 Chickweed: One of my favorite tasting nutritive herbs of early Spring.
 Chickweed can be found all over yards, gardens, sometimes even in your potted plants!
 Humble and scraggly looking, this weed is a nutritional powerhouse containing iron, calcium, magnesium, silicon, zinc, phosphorus, potassium, carotenes, and vitamins B and C. When eaten fresh, raw, and regularly (in a daily salad is perfect for this), chickweed nourishes and strengthens all body systems and rebuilds vitality.
 It’s especially good when anemic or recovering from an illness or surgery, but I believe that pretty much everyone these days can benefit from the nourishment chickweed has to offer.
 It’s also a good herb to know if you get stung, have a splinter, or need to clean a hot, infected wound in the field.
 For this you would make a poultice by chewing some up and applying it to the affected area. leave it on for as long as you can, cover with a thin layer of gauze if possible, and discard when it gets warm, adding a new poultice if necessary.
 Chickweed is also considered an excellent remedy for pinkeye-by adding a poultice to the closed eyelid for 20-30 minutes twice a day, most people see results within a day or 2.
 IMPORTANT: ALWAYS make sure you have properly identified ANY plant before ingesting or using on the skin.
 Chickweed does have a few toxic lookalikes, so be aware and make sure to consult an expert in plant identification, as well as using a good field guide.

 Burdock: Although I usually harvest most of my burdock roots in the Fall, I still consider Burdock root a Spring tonic.
 It can be harvested in the early part of Spring before it flowers.
 It also works synergistically with dandelion root, as a general tonic and also on more complex issues.
 Like dandelion, it tonifies the liver, digestive, and immune systems, along with the kidneys and bladder, and has a special affiliation with issues of the skin.
 Burdock root is high in inulin, which can help to stabilize blood sugar levels, and also nourish intestinal flora.
 It’s rich in iron, magnesium, calcium, potassium, zinc, and vitamin C. Historically it has been used as an ingredient in herbal cancer protocols.
 This may be because it contains arctigenin, which has been shown to inhibit tumor growth in laboratory studies.
 Or it may also be because of Burdock’s ability to bind with toxins, chemicals, and heavy metals, and quickly assisting them to leave the body via the large intestine.
 Burdock is a plant I use regularly, year round.
 It works slowly over time.
 Results can be seen after 1-3 years of consistent use.
 It can be eaten as a nourishing food and can be found in grocery stores or Asian markets under the name Gobo.
 It can be dried and drank daily as a nourishing infusion.
 Or it can be taken as a tincture, by itself or combined with dandelion root.
 To purchase burdock root tincture, click here.
-There is also burdock root in our immune building chai, our classic digestive bitters formula and our Winter Edition Elderberry Syrup.

 Stinging Nettle: My love affair with nettle started in my early 20s, when I dreamt about the spirit of the plant teaching me about herbalism.
 Ever since then, I make sure to have a nourishing infusion of nettle most days.
 I drank it throughout 3 pregnancies and homebirths, barely bled during childbirth, and always had an abundant supply of milk during my 12 years of (sometimes tandem!) breastfeeding.
 Nettle is loaded with essential vitamins and minerals, including calcium, magnesium, potassium, zinc, carotenes (vitamin A), B complex, Vitamins C, D, and K to name only a fraction of the nutrients in this powerhouse of an herb.
 It nourishes the digestive system, liver, kidneys, and respiratory, endocrine, and reproductive systems.
 It cleans the blood, modulates inflammation in the body, promotes lactation, helps to clear the skin, and promotes healthy, lustrous hair.
 It does so much more than this, more than I could write a whole page on.
 I believe that a daily nourishing nettle infusion would benefit pretty much anyone.
 To brew a nourishing infusion, steep a couple large handfuls of dried nettle (an ounce is not too much!) in a quart jar of freshly boiled water for a minimum of 4 hours-overnight is best.
 Strain and drink for a daily multivitamin superfood tonic!
 When harvesting nettle, be careful of the sting (although it does have its benefits as well-look up ‘urtification’ for more information).
 Some days I don’t mind getting stung, other days I wear gloves, which I recommend.
 Nettle leaves should be harvested before flowering (between March to June in most parts of the US).
 If you cook it in water as a pot herb, it will lose its sting and is a nourishing and tasty green (especially in a potato based soup).
 To get the most nutritional benefits from nettle, it is best to eat and drink it regularly in nourishing infusions, as a pot herb, or infused in apple cider vinegar (look for a nettle vinegar in the shop later on in the Spring!).
 For its inflammation modulating effects, especially when dealing with respiratory allergies, many people find relief with a nettle tincture in these situations.

 Plantain: Ah plantain, the band-aid plant!
 This abundant herb is a must-know for foragers.
 First, if you get hurt in the field or stung by something, more often than not you can find plantain growing nearby.
 Pick some, chew it up (or crumple it really well until the juices are released) and apply to your wound.
 It can draw out infection or splinters, relieve the pain, curb bleeding, and help the skin to heal.
 As a matter of fact, plantain is so useful in this way that I recommend looking for it as soon as you arrive at your wildcrafting destination, before foraging for anything else.
 Kind of like knowing where your first aid kit is for when you need it (which is also important to have along on any wildcrafting excursion).
 Plantain also makes a wonderful all-purpose salve to have on hand for rashes of all kinds, including eczema, psoriasis, diaper rash, burns, cuts, bug bites, etc. Keep some in that first aid kit you brought along.
 Plantain is also a tonic to the urinary, respiratory, and digestive systems.
 Its cooling and demulcent properties helps to soothe urinary infections, and helps the lungs to bring up stuck phlegm in the case of coughs, asthma, and other bronchial concerns.
 It also helps the stomach to recover from internal injuries and irritations, such as ulcers, GERD, and other gastric disturbances.
 For these internal issues, a tea or tincture of plantain is recommended.
+Plantain is a leading ingredient in our Gut Support Tea Formula.
 For more information on Plantain, see this article.

 Weed, Susun: Healing Wise ((1989)